uleroboticsgroup/morphology_lamb_weight_unizar/README.md

-# A decision system to determine the optimal lamb weight using digital image processing and regression models
+# A non-stressful vision-based method for weighing live lambs

 Collaboration with G2PM (University of Zaragoza)